Traveling has always been one of my passions. I love the joy of experiencing new cultures and the excitement of exploring our amazing world.

-I’m willing to bet that most visitors who make a day trip to Cordoba do so for the sole purpose of seeing the amazing Mezquita.
-And rightfully so, as this is one of Spain’s most iconic and historic monuments to a bygone era.
+I’m willing to bet that most visitors who make a day trip to Cordoba do so for the sole purpose of seeing the amazing Mosque-Cathedral known as the Mezquita.
+And rightfully so, as this is one of Spain’s most iconic and historical monuments to a bygone era.
 But, there is another very good reason to visit Cordoba, especially if you love horses and have a desire to see the legendary Andalusian Horses of Spain.

 Located just behind the Alcazar and a short walk from the Mezquita is the Royal Stables of Cordoba.
 The building was originally part of the Alcazar, built by King Philip II in 1570.
 It retains its military character and Moorish architecture and is located in a scenic setting in the historic district of Cordoba on the banks of the Guadalquivir River.
 The King was a real lover of horses, which explains his motivation for constructing the stables and setting out to create a purebred Spanish horse.

 Known worldwide as the Andalusian horse, they were first recognized as a distinct breed in the 15th century, however, their history goes back thousands of years on the Iberian Peninsula.
 Cave paintings in Spain have been found showing pictures of horses that date as far back as 30,000 BC.
 What distinguishes this breed is their long thick mane and tail, as well as their elegant yet robust build.
 Although found in many colors, gray is the most common coat color.
 Because of their extreme athleticism, the Andalusian horse has been used in the past as a warhorse, as well as the preferred breed of nobility across Europe.
 Today, they can be found performing around the world in many equestrian activities, including dressage and show jumping.